iniklakhani/niklakhani.github.io/_posts/2016-12-04-jekyll-on-windows.markdown

 </p>

 <p>
-	So In this article, i tried to discover all those tweaks to run Jekyll on windows platform.
-For this installation you'll need some tools, first download those tools based on your system(either x64 or x86) and follow the process to install.
+	So In this article, i've tried to discover all those tweaks to run Jekyll on windows platform.
+For this installation you'll need some tools, first download those tools based on your system(either x64 or x86) and follow the installation procedure.
 </p>

 <ul>